kmruddy/kmruddy/README.md

 <p align="left"><img align="center" src="https://github-readme-stats.vercel.app/api?username=kmruddy&show_icons=true&locale=en" alt="kmruddy" /></p>

+<h3 align="left">About me:</h3>
+<p align="left">Kyle Ruddy is a well-known expert in DevOps and cloud computing.
+With over a decade of experience in the industry, he currently leads the Technical Product Marketing group at HashiCorp.
+Kyle has given over 100 talks and ten keynotes at various conferences and events worldwide.</p>

+<p align="left">Kyle is highly regarded in the community for his contributions to various social programs, including having been a five-time Microsoft MVP and a ten-time VMware vExpert.
+He is known for his willingness to share knowledge and experience and is often sought after for his insights on emerging technologies and industry trends.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.kmruddy.com/" target="_blank" rel="noreferrer"> <img align="center" src="https://api.iconify.design/openmoji/globe-with-meridians.svg" alt="blog" width="40" height="40"/></a>